LATEST UPDATE (8th May, 2021)

 How to make a reservation to attend mass:

-Bookings need to be made in advance and you can request a reservation by one of the following methods (in order of preference):-
+Bookings need to be made afresh – (standing bookings from before Christmas will need to be made again).
+You can request a reservation by one of the following methods (in order of preference):-

-3) In writing and placed in the letter box by the church door or by post to Our Lady Immaculate, Seamoor Road, Westbourne, BH4 9AE
+- In writing, and placed in the letter box by the church door, or by post to Our Lady Immaculate, Seamoor Road, Westbourne, BH4 9AE

-When making a booking, please give the following details and someone will get back to you by phone or email to let you know which mass you can be offered:-
+When making a booking, please give the following details and you will be contacted by phone or email to let you know which mass you can be offered:-

 Phone number or email address: